Disclosure: As an Amazon Associate I earn from qualifying purchases. Some links in this article are affiliate links, at no extra cost to you.

 Team bags and the painter's tape trick

 A team bag (a resealable sleeve that fits a toploader) keeps the toploader clean and closed.
-If I'm sealing the card into the toploader without a bag, painter's tape across the opening — never regular tape.
+When I seal a toploader directly, it's painter's tape across the opening, never regular tape.
 Painter's tape peels off without residue; buyers notice, and a sticky toploader in an unboxing is a bad first impression that shows up in feedback.

 What protection actually costs per card